 Are there toilets available?

 Yes.
 Male and female public toilets are available on the ground floor, and an all gender accessible toilet is available on the first floor gallery level by request.
-The toilets have limited capacity so you may need to wait before you can enter and should knock and call before entering to alert anyone using the toilets ahead of you.

 Are baby changing facilities available?

 Yes.
 We have a newly refurbished baby changing facility on the first-floor gallery level.
 Please speak to a member of our Visitor Services Team for access.

 The main entrance to the Barber is accessed by a flight of 13 shallow steps with a central hand rail.
 The galleries are on the first floor accessed by a flight of 31 shallow steps with hand rails either side.
 Level access is available.